Training Your Kitten to Use the Litter Box

 Some cats, as mentioned previously, can be quite picky about the conditions of which they're willing to go.
 If your cat doesn't seem to be getting the hang of using the box, it could simply be that they don’t like the size or shape of the box or the smell or texture of the litter.
 If the box is covered, they may find it too confining—or it may be that they feel too exposed and would prefer a covered box.
 They might also dislike the location of the box, or it may be that you simply need to scoop it out more often.
 You might need to experiment until you find the right combination of factors that makes them comfortable enough to use the box.

-If she's an older cat, she may be dealing with joint pain or stiffness that makes accessing the box difficult for her.
-Consider whether the sides of the box might be too high for her to comfortably climb over, or whether she has to climb stairs or jump up on something in order to get to it.
+If you have an older cat, they may be dealing with joint pain or stiffness that makes accessing the box difficult for your cat.
+Consider whether the sides of the box might be too high for them to comfortably climb over, or whether they have to climb stairs or jump up on something in order to get to it.

 Cats that have yet to be spayed or neutered might spray urine throughout the house in order to mark their territory, even after being fully litter box trained, suggests Petfinder.
 Often, being spayed or neutered tends to eliminate this behavior.